 User scenarios are a step on from a brief, they are a more in-depth look at how your life and the regular tasks you complete will affect how you use your new home.
 Below are some of the ones our clients have come up –

-Spend time with your family going through the top 10 repetitive tasks that you complete on a regular basis, then keep these in mind when you are designing your home.
+Spend time with your family going through the top 10 repetitive tasks that you complete on a regular basis, then keep these in mind when it's time to design.

 YOUR DRAWINGS OR MODELS